Top 10: Knowledge Management software

 2021.
 Zoho unveiled Zoho Learn - knowledge and learning management platform

-Zoho Learn is a new all-in-one knowledge and learning management solution to create, manage, and share organizational knowledge, curate training programs, evaluate the understanding of your learners, and analyze their progress with training materials.
-Using the service you can organize knowledge effectively, share knowledge with your peers, build simple and highly interactive courses with the drag and drop course builder, build quizzes with a wide range of question and answer types and grade your learners, track the performance and completion rates of individual learners to identify their overall involvement in the courses, Allow learners to share their expertise and contribute to a topic with lesson-based discussion boards.
-The pricing is based on the number of users in your organization and starts at $1/user/month.
+Zoho Learn introduces an innovative all-in-one solution for knowledge and learning management, enabling organizations to effortlessly create, manage, and share internal knowledge, curate comprehensive training programs, assess learner comprehension, and analyze their progress with training materials.
+With Zoho Learn, you can effectively organize knowledge, foster knowledge sharing among peers, develop engaging courses using the intuitive drag and drop course builder, construct quizzes with a diverse range of question and answer formats, grade learners' performance, and monitor individual completion rates to gauge their overall engagement in the courses.
+Additionally, learners can contribute their expertise and participate in lesson-based discussion boards.
+The pricing model is based on the number of users within your organization, starting at $1 per user per month, ensuring cost-effectiveness and scalability.

 2021.
 Scribe launches knowledge-capturing software that gets employees on the same page